ankschoubey/blog/src/content/post/philosophy/core-values/systems/how-i-use-trello.md

 If you are new to Trello, I recommend you [watch a video](https://www.youtube.com/embed/l3F3l3psqXY?si=JRes4P_YLCh6f7K1&amp;start=12) and [create a simple Trello board]((https://trello.com/ankushchoubey/recommend)) before reading this post.

-In this post, you'll learn how you can use trello efficiently. **You don't need to implement everything I suggest.**
+In this post, you'll learn how you can use trello efficiently.
+- Board Structure
+- Card Structure
+- Command Center / Dashboard Board

+I'll also share:
+- Tips on Creating & Managing Multiple Boards Without Getting Overwhelmed
+- How to Keep Board Interesting to Use

+**You don't need to implement everything I suggest.**

 - keep things simple and scale if you need
 - When you don't need to scale down the system, make it simpler.